BenRogersWPG/WebSearch/README.md

 ## Completed To-dos ✔️

+- ~~Display information message when searching directly (only 1 search engine), inviting user to add more~~
 - ~~Convert search engine settings to an array, allowing multiple search engines to be used~~
 - ~~Enable extension to run on all UI elements (currently only works on Text Editor UI)~~
 - ~~Use only one search engine (no submenu) if only one search engine is in settings~~